Ve-y/Ve-y/README.md

 - Bloodborne
 - Deepwoken
 - Rhythm Games
 - I like Anime and Manga.
-Favorites are "Made in Abyss", "Death Note", "Tokyo Ghoul" and "Serial Experiments Lain"
+Favorites are "Death Note", "Tokyo Ghoul" and "Serial Experiments Lain"
 - I listen to music a lot and play guitar.
 Favorite bands are Glass Beach, Good Sleepy, Weezer and Panchiko.